All About TOPIK Test 2023

 The documents required for application may differ.

-So you can get in touch with the nearby center.
-In most cases, you need two passport-sized photos, an identity card, and the registration fee.
+You can contact the nearby center.
+You usually need two passport-sized photos, an identity card, and the registration fee.

 What is the validity of TOPIK?